leonidesfernando/test-software-auto-test/README.md

 Project to explorer several tests such as API, e2e, integration, load and stress with: TestNG, Mockito, REST Assured, Cucumber, Selenium Webdriver
 , [JMeter](src/test/jmeter/README-JMETER.md) and [Postman](src/test/postman/README-POSTMAN.md).
-Also added some features to explore _AWS_ resources like _Lambda Function, S3, and Secrets Manager_.
+Also added some features to explore _Apache Kafka_ to produce and consume messages, and _AWS_ resources like _Lambda Function, S3, and Secrets Manager_.

 To run _AWS_ check the optional section.

 Also, it's possible generate the [Allure report](https://docs.qameta.io/allure/#_java) first run `mvn allure:install` next